jtec/prx/README.md

 ## Testing

-Run `uv run pytest` in the `prx` repository root to run all tests.
+Run `uv run pytest -n auto` in the `prx` repository root to run all tests.
-Run `uv run pytest -x` to stop after the first test that fails.
+Run `uv run pytest -n auto -x` to stop after the first test that fails.
-Run `uv run pytest -k "my_test"` to run a specific test Run `uv run pytest ---durations=10` to run all tests and have pytest list the 10 longest running tests.
+Run `uv run pytest -k "my_test"` to run a specific test Run `uv run pytest -n auto ---durations=10` to run all tests and have pytest list the 10 longest running tests.

 ## Coding style